Patrik835/DS_assignment2/assigment3/README.md

 client_queue.py inclides test cases for the server_queue.py file (to run them simply run the file after starting the server) config.json includes configs for the assignment ("time_to_persist" - time after which queues are stored in the db, "max_messages" - max number of messages per queue) client.log logs every server response

+## Persistent Queue Storage
+In server_queue.py a thread is started which saves the queues per specified time in the config.json file to a database On startup the queues are loaded from the database